-Dealing with childhood sexual abuse is a grueling and confusing process that can feel completely overwhelming to survivors.
-Seemingly simple interactions and situations can suddenly cause extreme anxiety, panic attacks, stress, illness, depression and other side-effects.
-However, fully accepting what happened and releasing the resulting inner-demons of self-judgment, self-hatred and low self-worth is the only path to true healing and a life of peace, joy and freedom.
+Dealing with childhood sexual abuse is a grueling and confusing process that can feel completely overwhelming.
+Seemingly simple interactions and situations can suddenly trigger extreme anxiety, panic attacks, stress, illness, depression and other challenging side-effects.
+However, fully accepting what happened and releasing our inner-demons of self-judgment, self-hatred and low self-worth are the path to true healing and a life of peace, joy and freedom.

-If you are a survivor, finding a safe place to let your voice be heard is an important part of that healing process.
-It also helps other survivors.
-Creating a community of individuals who understand each other like no one else helps to relieve the isolation and shame most survivors feel, and reminds us we are not alone on our path.
-There are others like us who have been there too.
+If you are a survivor, finding a safe place to let your voice be heard is an important part of that healing process, while helping others at the same time.
+Being part of a community of individuals who understand each other like no one else helps to relieve the isolation and shame most of us feel, and reminds us we are not alone on our path.

 Since I started The Fiona Project, I have met many survivors who have privately shared their stories with me–many more than I could ever have imagined.
-They are around us all the time.
-Friends, family, neighbors, church members, and even strangers share their stories with me, simply because I step forward and speak up, creating a safe space for them to acknowledge their own experiences.
+Friends, family, neighbors, church members, and even strangers share their stories with me when I speak about The Fiona Project.
+My voice creates a safe space for them to acknowledge their own experiences.

-Unfortunately, most survivors carry their stories silently out of unduly placed shame and guilt, or because they are trying to block the pain of the abuse by not speaking about it.
-However, as an adult, “telling the truth” of the abuse–for the child inside that was hurt and could never speak for him/herself–is the foothold to healing.
+Unfortunately, most survivors carry their stories silently out of unduly placed shame and guilt, or because they are trying to block the pain of the abuse by not thinking or talking about it.
+But an important foothold to healing is when we become willing to “tell the truth” of our abuse for the hurt child inside that had no voice.
 Speaking up may be the single most frightening step an adult survivor can take toward their own healing; and it might also be the most liberating.

-If you are a survivor, telling others openly that you are a survivor of childhood sexual abuse can kick-start your healing process.
-When you do this, you are making a commitment to yourself to stop being ashamed of something that was not your fault!
+If you have experienced child sexual abuse, telling others openly that you are a CSA survivor under safe and appropriate circumstances can kick-start your healing process.
+You are making a commitment to yourself to stop being ashamed of something that was not your fault.
 The pent-up stress and tightness in your body can release as you finally let go of your secret.
 Tears flow… breathing begins… and your life starts to change.

-In sharing with others, you begin to understand the prevalence of your shared experience and that you are not alone!
+In sharing with others, you begin to understand the prevalence of your shared experience and you are reminded again, you are not alone!

-Then and only then, as we break the silence together in numbers, abusers will no longer be able to hide their dirty deeds in the darkness of children’s fear and shame.
+When we break the silence together in numbers, abusers will no longer be able to hide their dirty deeds in the darkness of children’s fear and shame.
 There will be too much knowledge shared.
-Educators, doctors and church staff will know the signs of someone grooming a child for abuse and how to identify a child being abused.
+Educators, family members, doctors and church staff will know the signs of someone grooming a child for abuse and what to do if they suspect a child is being abused.
 The children will know they are safe to tell; and we will believe them.

 ~Asha Lightbearer, Founder